Negative Prompting in Suno v5: Complete Guide

 - Mode Exclusion

-- Removing entire content modes (vocals, solos).
+- Removing entire content modes (vocals, solos, spoken words).

 - Exclusion Syntax